 Solar Panel Efficiency:

 Solar panel efficiency is a crucial factor to consider.
 It refers to the percentage of sunlight that a solar panel can convert into electricity.
-Monocrystalline panels tend to have the highest efficiency, typically in the range of 15% to 22%.
+Monocrystalline panels tend to have the higher efficiency, typically in the range of 15% to 22%.
 Polycrystalline panels are slightly less efficient, with efficiencies ranging from 13% to 16%.
 Amorphous panels have lower efficiency, often below 10%.

 In the context of wall mount solar lights, higher efficiency panels are desirable because they can generate more electricity with the limited space available on the light fixture.
 This means that even in low-light conditions, they can charge the battery more effectively.